Homicide investigation leads to murder charges in Klamath Falls - KOBI-TV NBC5 / KOTI-TV NBC2

-“We have Mr. McCarter in custody on charges of murder.”
-Notes Klamath County District Attorney Eve Costello.
+“We have Mr. McCarter in custody on charges of murder,” said Klamath County District Attorney Eve Costello.
 “And, unlawful use of a weapon, assault in the first degree.”

 The homicide happened early Saturday morning at a home on Wall Street.